shipperzhang/ArchivedRepo/README.md

 * `-ex exclusions_file`

-    Allows to specify a file containing a list of address ranges, in the format `hexaddress-hexaddress`, which will be skipped when searching for pointers in data sections.
+    Allows to specify a file containing on each line either a hexadecimal value to exclude from symbol search inside the code or an address ranges, in the format `hexaddress-hexaddress`, of the data sections which will be skipped when searching for pointers.

+* `-fex function_exclusion_file`

+    In case a non-stripped binary is being analysed, allows to specify a file containing a list of symbol which should not be considered functions.

 * `-a assumption_number`